 Magnetic Resonance Imaging (MRI)

-Our new MRI suite is a state-of-the-art facility designed with you in mind.
+Our MRI suite is a state-of-the-art facility designed with you in mind.
 Here, you'll have access to the latest technology in a stress-free, patient-friendly environment.
-Featuring convenient scheduling options to allow for faster appointments.
+Featuring convenient scheduling options to allow for faster appointments 7 days a week.
 Top-quality imaging and quick turnaround for precision diagnosis.
+Wide-bore magnet for claustrophobic or larger patients, providing them with a high quality of scan without the "closed-in" feeling.
 Large, comfortable waiting areas and visual healing artwork.
 And the expert care you trust St. Joseph Hospital to deliver.

 The MRI department and equipment at St. Joseph Hospital has achieved American College of Radiology (ACR) Accreditation for quality.